AmmarGoda/image_mixer/README.md

 ---

-## Future Enhancements

-- Support for RGB image mixing.
-- Integration of advanced Fourier domain filters.
-- Expanded output customization options.
-- Enhanced performance for large image files.

----

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to contribute and adapt the code for your needs.

----

 ## Acknowledgments

 This project is part of the **Digital Signal Processing** course.
 Special thanks to the course instructors and team members for their guidance and support.